Jiayi21/DVR3D-python-interface/DVR3Dinterface/configs/Unvarified_config.md

 This file includes the variables that input format hasn't been verified.

 * Been verified: Fortran code can run for that variable have same format as the document
-* Differ: Format on document didn't work (by error, or wrong result), but an acceptable format was found (most likely manually counted from example)
+* Differ: Format on document didn't work (by error, wrong result, or that F20.0 looks greatly different from example), but an acceptable format was found (most likely manually counted from example)
 * Unknown: Not verified, and does not in an example.
 Parsing of this variable was not tested.

 # DVR3DJZ